 |State||Annual Mean Salary|

-Tools & Technologies Used by Hoist and Winch Operators
+What Tools do Hoist and Winch Operators Use?

 Below is a list of the types of tools and technologies that Hoist and Winch Operators may use on a daily basis: